PhilToolan/GE1-2020-2021-Assignment/README.md

 # Philip Toolan, DT282, C17433026

 ## Description:
 The assingment will be a series of audio visual experiences.
 There is 3 experiences available: "Pong Effect", "Retrowave" and "The Club".
+Pong Effect is a simple game of pong that takes place while travelling through a procedural world.
+Retrowave is a simple audio visualisation that uses lots of post processing effects to get a synthwave feel to the visual.
+The club is an audio visualisation that takes place while travelling through an endless procedural tunnel.

 ## Pong Effect